 Mary Shaeffer, DMD, CAGS

 Martin Farmer comes to us originally from Richmond Virginia.
 He studied musical composition, percussion, and acoustic bass at Virginia Commonwealth University.
 He is a multi-instrumental musician who plays and teaches electric bass, piano, classical guitar, violin, percussion, mandolin, cello, snare drum, ukulele, and anything else if you give him a couple of weeks.
-After college, he moved to Miami Florida and soaked up the many musical genres of the area.
+After college, he moved to Miami Florida, and soaked up the many musical genres of the area.
 He has been a working musician for over 40 years, learning and playing many styles of music: rock, orchestral, jazz, fusion, Christian, country, classical, pop, salsa, reggae, merengue, folk, swing, and whatever comes out next week.
-He loves music, he loves playing music, and he loves teaching music to his students.
+He loves music, he loves playing music, and he loves teaching music to his students in private lessons or enrichment classes.
 “I’m not just looking for the next concert pianist.
 I’m looking to find that musical enjoyment and specific ability that is in every child.
-I look to help them find a musical understanding that brings empowerment, enjoyment, and connection.”“Every child is a gift and every child is gifted.
-My goal as an educator is to instill a safe, respectful, and nurturing environment that will encourage kids to explore, create and learn.
+I look to help them find a musical understanding that brings empowerment, enjoyment, and connection.”Every child is a gift and every child is gifted.
+My goal as an educator is to instill a safe, respectful, and nurturing environment that will encourage kids to explore, create, and learn.
 When I position myself as an open-minded Guide, it is so exciting to see what children can accomplish every day!”

 In her spare time, Irina enjoys hiking, bicycling, and relaxing at the beach with her husband, two sons and beloved dog.
 Her other passions include cooking, gardening, reading, and traveling.
 She is a firm believer that traveling and being with a diverse group of people is the best way to learn about other countries, cultures, and traditions so that we may all learn to be truly accepting and respectful of others.